 10 Dec DO’S AND DON’TS FOR DIY PROPERTY STYLING

 You’re excited to put your home into the market, but you’re not prepared to deal with one more step: property styling or a makeover.
 While you can readily put your home for sale as is, you’ll be missing on the opportunity to sell it at its maximised value.
-That’s where property styling comes in, and BG Property Styling is the right company for the job.
 What do you need to be aware of?

 Buying cheap materials

 When you style your property, don’t hold back on costs.
 The principle is, “you get what you get what you pay for.”
 That’s for both the quality of the materials and the resulting market value for your home.
 If you’ll do it, go for it; if you can’t afford it for now, you can always wait.
 It’s better that way.

 Here’s why this is important: an inch or a centimetre can cause a huge impact in the final outcome of a makeover.
 That can trigger a change order from you, which entails costs and time.
 If you’re hitting on a specific date to sell your home, you might miss it.
 You can call the BG Property Styling team to help you.

 You’re the homeowner, and someone’s going to do the job for you.
 Right, but that doesn’t mean that prep work (like measurement) can be skipped.
 A home styling project isn’t only about style; it’s also about accuracy for quality.
 Again, if you’re uncertain about the process, reach our to BG Property Styling.